The number of edges of the edge polytope of a finite simple graph: Introduction

-They also gave an upper bound for $\mu_d$: $\mu_d \leq d^4 /32 \ + $ lower terms.
-(However, this upper bound is not sharp \cite[Remark]{Ziegler}.)
-In this paper, we succeeded in improving thier lower bound by constructing a non-random graph (see Example \ref{twocompletebipartite}) and a random graph whose complement is bipartite (see Theorem \ref{randombipartite}):
+They also gave an upper bound for $\mu_d$: $\mu_d \leq (\frac{1}{32} + o(1)) d^4$.
+(However, this upper bound is not sharp.
+See \cite[Remark]{Ziegler}.)
+In this paper, we succeeded in improving their lower bound by constructing a non-random graph (see Example \ref{twocompletebipartite}) and a random graph whose complement is bipartite (see Theorem \ref{randombipartite}):

 where ${\mathbb G} = K_d - G(K_{d/2,d/2},p)$ with $p=3-\sqrt{5}$.
 These results suggest the following: \begin{Conjecture} Let $G \in \Omega_{d}$ with $\mu_{d} = \varepsilon(G)$.
 Then, the complement of $G$ is a bipartite graph. \end{Conjecture} Note that, by Theorem \ref{theorem}, this conjecture is true for $3 \leq d \leq 14$.